sadityakumar9211/medichain-hardhat/README.md

  ## Format of Patient Medical Record:
  It is basically a json uploaded to IPFS without encrypting the hash, but it contains the encrypted IPFS hash of PDF file and/or image.
 This is full details of the record.
+This encrypted IFPS file can only be opened by the patient himself.
+He can download the file and send to whoever he wants.

 # Security
 Note: Every transaction data is public so it must be encrypted if it is public.
 Basically we'll use IPFS to store any and all informations related to patients and doctors and hospitals(if necessary) using json.
 PIN JSON file on IPFS in pinata.
+- We will use file encryption and then upload the encrypted file to IPFS.
-And encrypt the CID using a unique phrase(basically password) set by the patient and it will be encrypted locally by again entering the passphrase while viewing.
+- And encrypt the CID using a unique phrase(basically password) set by the patient and it will be encrypted locally by again entering the passphrase while viewing.

 # Work Left in this directory
-- Think how a patient will approve the doctor.
-Ask others.
 - IPFS encryption and hashing WORK is left which needs to be done side by side of frontend.
 - Also I have to add updateFrontend.js file in the deploy directory.